Shared Certificates for Neural Network Verification

-\paragraph{Obtaining half-space contraints} In the template generation process we utilize Boxes as before.
+In the template generation process we utilize Boxes as before.
 However, whenever we fail to verify a template (e.g., lines~\ref{alg:line:clustercheck}~and~\ref{alg:line:mergecheck} in \cref{alg:template-generation-dataset}), we attempt to add a half-space constraint.
 We repeat this up to $n_{\text{hs}}$ times resulting in as many constraints.
-We leverage the exact verifier for obtaining half-space contraints.
+We leverage the exact verifier for obtaining half-space constraints.
 Recall, that it either verifies a region or provides a set of counterexamples $\{\vz_{V,i}\}$.
 Since we only add additional half-space constraints, if the verification fails we utilize these counterexamples.
-In the following we assume a single $\vz_{V}$, which in practice is usually the case, and derive a hyperplane that separates $\vz_{V}$ from the relaxation we are trying to verify.
+In the following we assume a single $\vz_{V}$, and derive a hyperplane that separates $\vz_{V}$ from the abstraction we are trying to verify.
 If there are multiple $\vz_{V,i}$, we iterate over them and perform the described procedure for each $\vz_{V,i}$, that is not already cut by the hyperplane found for a previous counterexample.
 These hyperplanes directly yield the new constraints.

-We showcase this in \cref{fig:hyperplanes}, where the green shaded area $T$ shows the Box join over three relaxations $T = \bigsqcup(\{P_{1}, P_{2}, P_{3}\})$ The individual $P_{i}$, shown in blue, are zonotopes, that can be verified individually. .
+We showcase this in \cref{fig:hyperplanes}, where the green shaded area $T$ shows the Box join over three abstraction $T = \bigsqcup_{B}(\{P_{1}, P_{2}, P_{3}\})$ The individual $P_{i}$, shown in blue, are zonotopes, that can be verified individually.

 The verification of the green area fails, with the counterexample $\vz_{V}$ (red dot) shown in the top right corner.
 To find a hyperplane that separates $\vz_{V}$ from the rest of $T$, we consider the line from the center $\va$ (green dot) of $T$ to the point $\vz_{V}$ and a hyperplane orthogonal to it (shown as the dashed line).
 Thus, adding a row $i$ to the matrix $\mC$ of the star: $\mC_i = (\vz_{V} - \va)^{T}$.
 To find offset $\vh = \lambda \va + (1-\lambda) \vz_{V}$ (for $\lambda \in [0, 1]$) along this line to, we consider the value attained for $\mC_i \vx$ for $\vx$ in the verified area ($P_{1}, P_{2}, P_{3}$):